ADA-Funni/Reflaxe.GDScript-Tutorial/README.md

         "methodName": "_ready"
     })
 ```
 13. Save the file.
-The VS Code extension should convert it to GDScript instantly.
+The VS Code extension from earlier should convert your Haxe code to GDScript instantly, every time you save.
 (The exported GDScript files will be in assets/gdscript.)